devPach4545/CSE284/README.md

 ## Dataset

 We use the LWK (Luhya from Kenya) population subset from the 1000 Genomes Project, preprocessed into PLINK binary format.
 The dataset is mainly the ps2 dataset we already used.
+We use this dataset because the 1000genome dataset doesn't have relationship among indiviuals.
+Though, the current dataset doesn't have any offical relationship, our finding using plinnk were interesting.

 **Files (on datahub at `~/public/ps2/ibd/`):**
 - `ps2_ibd.lwk.bed`
 - `ps2_ibd.lwk.bim`
 - `ps2_ibd.lwk.fam`

 To keep compute manageable, all analyses are scoped to **chromosome 22**.

 ---